 for your Land Rover

 The Graeme Cooper website page http://www.graemecooper.com.au/upgrades.htm contains useful background information on the improvements that will make your Land Rover safer and more reliable.
-However, this is not the only aspect to be considered when planning an extensive trip away from a convenient source of parts and service.
+However, these are not the only things to be considered when planning an extensive trip away from a convenient source of parts and service.

 We are frequently asked what spares to take on an extended trip.
 While we certainly could compile a list and supply a kit of the most likely components, there are too many well-documented stories of trips being undertaken with loads of spare parts, only to have the one item for which no part is carried being the cause of a major problem.
 Additionally, consideration must be given to the tools needed and the mechanical (and increasingly the electronic) knowledge and skill of the driver or crew.
 The simple question is “where do you stop”?

-Of course, all the basics must be covered, like belts, hoses, oil seals, cooling system but a professional pre-trip inspection is absolutely vital.
+Of course, all the basics must be covered, like belts, hoses, oil seals, a tyre repair kit, fuses, bulbs (see below), but there is no substitute for a professional pre-trip inspection.
 A really competent mechanic with extensive experience of the marque will have the specialist knowledge of what to look for on each vehicle type and model.
 Here are just a few examples: